Setting Up & Selecting Your First Isopods - Isopods For Sale UK | PostPods

 Other Staples

-Cork Bark - Cork bark serves several purposes, not only is it a great source of food for your isopods but it is also a great hiding place for your isopods and allows you to monitor your colonies population easier as most isopods will generally hide on/under this cork bark.
+- cork bark serves several purposes, not only is it a great source of food for your isopods but it is also a great hiding place for your isopods and allows you to monitor your colonies population easier as most isopods will generally hide on/under this cork bark.
 Before adding to your enclosure we recommend putting it in the over for around 45-60minutes at 160c (on a fan assisted oven) to ensure any hitchhikers or other things are killed to ensure a safe environment for your isopods

 Cuttle Bone - Cuttlebone is a great source of calcium for isopods, you can achieve similar results from calcium powder or egg shells but i find these can sometimes go a bit mouldy over time wheras I keep cuttlebone in my enclosures until the isopods have eaten it all.
 Cuttlebone also works as another great hiding place for your pods.

 Leaf Litter - Some people like to add leaf litter into the enclosure as a food source from time to time, we however find we personally have better results from keeping leaf litter available at all times.
 This also makes it easier if you are going away for a short time as they will always have a food source available.
+Leaf litter and moss help replicate the isopods' natural diet by providing essential nutrients found in their natural habitat.

 Moss - Moss is a great source of food for the pods and also helps with humidity for them too which is a win win.